 Postdoctoral ProgrammeEMBL Interdisciplinary Postdocs (EIPOD)

-The 2014 EIPOD call will be open from July 1st until September 11th.
-The official interviews will take place on November 26th and November 27th in Heidelberg, Germany.
+The 2014 EIPOD call is open until September 11th (submission deadline 23:59 Central European Summer Time +0200).
+Offical Interviews will take place on November 26 and November 27th in Heidelberg, Germany.

 Each year, EMBL and Marie Curie Actions will fund about 20 EIPOD positions involving at least two research groups, preferably located in different units.
 Each project will have one scientific supervisor who will officially host the EIPOD, but all projects will involve extensive collaboration with the partner lab(s).
 Click here for an overview of EMBL research units and to search by research topics.

 In addition or instead of providing a self-defined project, candidates may also select up to two available EIPOD project ideas, which should then be developed into a short research project proposal (approximately 2 pages).

 All EMBL faculty are eligible to be co-ordinators or partners but should be contacted to pre-discuss potential projects.